IDHR rulemaking · Subpart J Use of Artificial Intelligence in Employment · HB 3773

 Scope of "covered employment decision"

-Draft Subpart J defines "covered employment decision" broadly, consistent with the statutory language.
-It includes decisions with respect to:
+The withdrawn proposal defined "covered employment decision" broadly, consistent with the statutory language.
+It included decisions with respect to:

 - Recruitment